matrix-org/matrix.org/content/blog/2018/01/2018-01-29-status-partners-up-with-new-vector-fueling-decentralised-comms-and-the-matrix-ecosystem.md

 Meanwhile, on the core Matrix side, the investment lets us focus immediately on the following priorities:

 * <b>Improving Riot's usability.
 As of today we are urgently hiring for a Lead Designer to join the team fulltime to revamp and address Riot's usability issues, as this is one of the single biggest things getting in the way of Matrix uptake today.
 Hit up <a href="mailto:jobs@riot.im">jobs@riot.im</a> if you're interested!</b>
-* <b>At the same time, we're excited to ramp up our investment in Riot's performance and overall polish (as well as achieving feature parity with Slack/Discord and friends) - that means we're looking for React, Android &amp; iOS folks to join the core team full-time asap to take the apps to the next level.
+* <b>At the same time, we're excited to ramp up our investment in Riot's performance and overall polish (as well as achieving feature parity with Slack/Discord and friends) - that means we're looking for React, Android & iOS folks to join the core team full-time asap to take the apps to the next level.
 Again, <a href="mailto:jobs@riot.im">jobs@riot.im</a> if this sounds like you!</b>

 <ul>
  	<li><b>Getting End-to-end Encryption out of beta.</b> We know what we need to do to push E2E out of beta (incremental key backup; cross-signing devices; improved device verification) - Status' investment means we can build the team to get it done!
 Decentralised end-to-end encryption is not for the faint-hearted, but if you're up for the challenge please get in touch at <a href="mailto:jobs@matrix.org">jobs@matrix.org</a>.